SainsburyWellcomeCentre/aeon_docs/_sources/user/tutorials/multianimal_tracking.md.txt

 :columns: 8
 :child-align: center

-When there are multiple animals in the arena, identity of each animal can be determined using computer vision ([SLEAP](sleap:)) from the overhead camera using the individual tail tattoos (one band, two bands, or none) as features.
+When there are multiple animals in the habitat, identity of each animal can be determined using computer vision ([SLEAP](sleap:)) from the overhead camera using the individual tail tattoos (one band, two bands, or none) as features.
 Furthermore, animals are implanted with RFID tags that allow us to quantify their visits to important sites (nest, foraging patches, gates) which are equipped with RFID antennae.